Carniverous19/helium-DIY-middleman/README.md

 ## Disclaimers

  - I have done very little testing.
- I have only one real gateway and one miner VM.
  I did run some fake data simulating multiple gateways and miners but I would want to do significantly more testing.
  I did check transmissions (from miner out gatways) using semtech's `util_tx_test`.
  Additionally I verified RX and TX with an on-chain DIY miner that earns for witnessing and PoC transmissions.